aws-samples/aws-service-catalog-reference-architectures/labs/end-to-end-it-lifecycle-management/resources/README-SNOW-ACCOUNT-CONFIG.md

 - `SCEndUser` - Within ServiceNow, the SCEndUser is mapped to snow-stsuser-account.
 SCEndUser has access to assume SnowEndUser role.

 In this task:
+- You will configure the AWS Service Catalog Connector scoped application
-- You will create two ServiceNow accounts, and map them to SCEndUser and SCSyncUser using their credentials.
+- You will create two ServiceNow accounts, and map them to `SCEndUser` and `SCSyncUser` using their credentials.
-- Next, you will run `Syncallaccountsscheduledjob` which will pull AWS Service Catalog resources into ServiceNow.
+- Next, you will run `Sync all accounts scheduled job` which will pull AWS Service Catalog resources into ServiceNow.
 - Next, you will associate SnowEndUser(fromAWS) with the snow-stsuser-account and order_aws_sc_products roles in ServiceNow.
-- You will launch an EC2 instance from ServiceNow (browniepointstask)

 ## Configuring AWS Service Catalog Connector Scoped Application
 >todo: Is this going to be preconfigured???